devgateway/amp-portal/README.md

 ## Embedded Components

-You can  create and embed your own react components in WordPress editor, configure them, save its metadata, and render them in your React UI as part of your react application.
+You can  create and embed your own React components in WordPress editor, configure them, save its metadata, and render them in your React UI as part of your react application.

 ### Embedded Components Workflow